LearningLocker/docs/src/http-statement-deletion.md

 }
 ```

-The Batch Delete model may be retrieved using the GET [REST](../http-rest) or [Connection APIs](../http-connection) but the other HTTP methods are disabled (PUT, PATCH, DELETE) and are instead replaced by the [initialise](#initialising-a-batch-deletion) and [terminate](#terminating-batch-deletions) routes specified above.
+The Batch Delete model may be retrieved using the GET [REST](../http-rest) or [Connection APIs](../http-connection) but other HTTP methods are disabled (PUT, PATCH, DELETE) and are instead replaced by the [initialise](#initialising-a-batch-deletion) and [terminate](#terminating-batch-deletions) routes specified above.

 #### Examples: (using the Connection API)

-_Note; query parameters should be URL encoded - these examples have had this step skipped for readability_
+_Note; query parameters should be URL encoded - these examples have not been, for readability_

 ##### Fetch a particular job by `_id`